bytecodealliance/regalloc.rs/docs/interface-proposal.md

 etc.

 A few design decisions should be highlighted.
-First, the input to the register allocator is a list of machine instructions with *virtual registers*.
+First, the input to the register allocator is a list of machine instructions with *virtual or real registers* (mostly virtual registers in the common case; real registers only for ABI reasons or instruction operand constraints).
 Importantly, this is *not SSA*.
-In other words, a particular virtual register may be defined in several places.
+In other words, a particular virtual or real register may be defined in several places.
 It is expected that the client (rest of compiler backend) will lower any preceding SSA IR's phi-nodes into explicit moves beforehand.
 (The register allocator will often be able to eliminate these moves, so it is alright to initially use a lowering strategy that naively/unconditionally inserts many moves.)

 Second, the register allocator does not track or manage stack layout, so its spill slots are abstractions.

-Finally, the register allocator is designed as a *pure computation*: the input function is immutable, and the output is a new sequence of instructions along with some metadata (like which registers were actually used).
-This is likely to be nearly as efficient as a mutate-in-place approach, if not more so, because the allocator will need to splice many instructions into the function body in any case;
-if it performs this rewrite in one final pass, writing a new sequence of instructions as it goes, it might as well return the new sequence separately.
-Incidentally, taking a completely immutable &Function (rather than &mut Function) is nice in the future if we want to do things like parallel codegen -- slightly lower friction in idiomatic Rust.

 Register file descriptions
 --------------------------